 No matter what region you plan to travel to for your fall foliage viewing, you can find gorgeous and colorful trees across the country.
-In case you need some ideas on where to start or what to look for, we have compiled a few of our favorite trees that boast bright and beautiful leaves in autumn.
+In case you need some ideas on where to start or what to look for, here are a few favorite trees that boast bright and beautiful leaves in autumn.

 - Maples: Maples are classic trees for bright fall leaves that continue to change throughout the season and can feature yellow, orange or red hues.
 Sugar maples are a New England favorite, growing in hardiness zones three to eight, while red maples are popular for viewing across the country in zones three to nine.
 Japanese maples have a smaller growing range — from zone five to eight — but feature deep red and purple leaves in autumn that are a must-see.

-- Aspen: If you plan to travel west, you’re in luck.
-Aspens feature bright golden and yellow leaves that pop in contrast to the surrounding deep green pines that are prevalent in that region.
+- Aspen: If you plan to travel west, you are in luck.
+Aspens feature bright golden and yellow leaves that pop in contrast to the surrounding deep green pines prevalent in that region.
 You can see aspens glow in zones one to seven.